-Web space will be provided by Parsons B Server but may be purchased.
+Web space will be provided by Parsons B Server.
+I recommend getting your own.

 Grading Standards

 I value most when students express their strength in the creation of their assignments.
 This varies greatly from student to student, depending on the major and general level of expertise.
 I grade the work according to how well it communicates, with the expectation that the technical aspects of how it is coded for the web not stand in the way of the communicative efficacy.